The Phantom of the Opera (1989 film): Critical response

-Legacy and Cancelled sequel
+Cancelled sequel

 The Phantom of the Opera 2: Terror In Manhattan, also referred to as Terror of Manhattan,. and the Phantom of Manhattan, was the unproduced sequel to the 1989 The Phantom of the Opera.

 Robert Englund was under contract to appear in a sequel, but it was canceled after the film's poor reception, and has been the subject of numerous rumors.
-Fangoria Magazine stated in 1991 that the script was re-written into what became 1992's film Dance Macabre, also starring Englund.
+Fangoria stated in 1991 that the script was re-written into what became 1992's film Dance Macabre, also starring Englund.
 Englund confirmed in a 2004 interview that a script had been written, and while he personally felt it was superior to the first film, it had never been filmed in any capacity, debunking the Dance Macabre theory.

 "We were supposed to do a follow-up called Phantom of Manhattan which had a wonderful script," Englund revealed in 1992, "but we were never able to get the use of the Toronto subway system which was essential for the story."

 In a 2023 interview, Englund went into detail about the plot of the unproduced film, and the Phantom, "He has this [gang] of Lost Boys who are these punk rock runaway homeless kids that he feeds and takes care of, and he lives in an old robber baron's train car.
 Then, from the subway, the Phantom hears a busker performer for commuters and it's a blind girl who becomes his muse.
 Her voice is the voice that will bring his music back alive."
 The Phantom would then locate the girl, becoming her protector, saving her and her violinist father from a skinhead attack.
 Her condition means that she can't see his disfigured face, and accepts him based on his actions, not his appearance.
 "He's able to talk to her and give her his music," says Englund, picking up the narrative.
 "She takes his song to audition for the New York City Opera.
 She gets [the part] and they put their money together to give her an eye operation that cures her blindness."
 Unfortunately, regaining her sight means she'll no longer be seeing the Phantom.
 "He goes to see her debut at the opera, and as he leaves, he covers himself up," Englund says, setting the stage for the tragic finale.
 "The last shot is him walking down 5th Avenue.
 He lifts a manhole cover up with his cane and then goes underneath and then pulls the cover back as the snow is coming down.
 And that's the end!
 He's back in the bowels of Manhattan.
 It's this really arch romantic thing."

 In 2012, Englund was asked at a memorabilia sale about the possibility of a sequel happening in the near future; Englund informed everybody in attendance that although it would be overwhelming to see a sequel, the chances of it happening at this stage are "highly unlikely."